AmbientServices/AmbientServices/README.md

 # Overview
-AmbientServices is an assembly that provides abstractions for basic services which are both universal and optional, allowing assemblies that use it to be used in a variety of systems that provide vastly different implementations (or no implementation) of those basic services.
+AmbientServices is a .NET library that provides abstractions for services which are both universal and optional, allowing assemblies that use it to be used in a variety of systems that provide vastly different implementations (or no implementation) of those services.

+## Basic Services
-These basic services include caching, clock, logging, progress/cancellation, and settings.
+The basic ambient services include caching, clock, logging, progress/cancellation, and settings.
 Interfaces for those services are provided here.
 By accessing these services through the interfaces provided here, library authors can utilize new basic services as they become available without changing their external interface, and library consumers can use those libraries without having to provide dependencies for systems that they may or may not use.
 If consumers want the added benefits provided by a more complicated implementation of one or more of those services, they can provide a bridge to their own implementations of these basic services and register them with the AmbientServices service.
 With one simple registration, the services will automatically be utilized by every library that uses AmbientServices.